The Huns also called Xiongnu, a nomadic pastoral people who invaded southeastern

 AD, an offshoot of the Xiongnu (Hun-nu) nation moved

 west onto the Pontic-Caspian Steppe.
-The Xiongnu (Chinese: 匈奴, Hsiung-nu in Wade-Giles
+The Xiongnu (Chinese: 匈奴, Hsiung-nu in Wade-Giles romanization) were a tribal

-romanization) were a tribal confederation of nomadic peoples who, according
+confederation of nomadic peoples who, according to ancient Chinese sources,

-to ancient Chinese sources, inhabited the eastern Eurasian Steppe from the 3rd
+inhabited the eastern Eurasian Steppe from the 3rd century BC to the late 1st

 At the end of the 3rd